ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulators-docker.md

 ### Writing functions code

 The emulators bind to the `functions/dist` folder so that changes made will be reflected in the emulators.
-On linux these changes should be picked up immediately, and so live-reload can be added for functions development via `yarn workspace functions watch`
+On linux these changes should be picked up immediately, and so live-reload can be added for functions development via `pnpm workspace functions watch`

 If running on windows the changes are not always detected, and may require spinning the emulators down and then starting back up